A CHARMING PLACE WHERE HISTORY MEETS PRESENT

 COUNTESS ZICHY HAD THE NEO-BAROQUE PALACE BUILT ON LŐRINC PAP SQUARE IN 1899.

 Count Nándor Zichy's wife, Countess Lívia Zichy purchased the lot and a one-story house built in 1848 for 61,000 Forints in 1896.
-The real estate was situated in the Palace quarter, in the neighborhood of the Hungarian National Museum where several palaces had been erected from the 1860s.
+The real estate was situated in the Palace quarter, in the neighbourhood of the Hungarian National Museum where several palaces had been erected from the 1860s.
 The original building was demolished and the construction of the new two-story Neo-Baroque palace was finished in 1899.

 The mansion was sold to Count Emil Dessewffy for 510,000 Crowns in 1914.
 Countess Emma Károlyi purchased the house for 320,000 Pengos in 1928 and she had the second floor transformed into five apartments for rent in 1935.